 Copies of the information taken outside of the workplace must be subject to additional care and no copies should be made on any personal IT apparatus.

-A variant bid (www.practicallaw.com/7-385-1367) is where bidders have proposed an alternative solution to that set out by the public body.
-Regulation 10 (www.practicallaw.com/7-538-7465), PCR 2006 permits a contracting authority to accept variant bids provided it is using the MEAT approach and the contract notice expressly permits bidders to submit variants.
+A variant bid ( www.practicallaw.com/7-385-1367) is where bidders have proposed an alternative solution to that set out by the public body. regulation 10 ( www.practicallaw.com/7-538-7465) of the PCR 2006 and regulation 45 ( www.practicallaw.com/3-601-8865) of the PCR 2015 permit a contracting authority to accept variant bids provided it is using the MEAT approach and the contract notice expressly permits bidders to submit variants.

-The contract documents must set out the minimum requirements to be met by the variants and any specific requirements for the presentation of an tender which contains variants.
+The contract documents must set out the minimum requirements to be met by the variants and any specific requirements for the presentation of a tender which contains variants.